danko1122q/kit/assets/syntaxes/02_Extra/cmd-help/docs/Development.md

 I cannot say much here that isn't better explained in **[the official documentation](https://www.sublimetext.com/docs/syntax.html#ver-3.2).**

-More precisely, the targeted interpreter for the syntax is [`syntect`](https://github.com/trishume/syntect), a Rust implementation of Sublime Syntaxes used by `bat`.
+More precisely, the targeted interpreter for the syntax is [`syntect`](https://github.com/trishume/syntect), a Rust implementation of Sublime Syntaxes used by `kit`.
 For all intents and purposes, the Sublime Syntax documentation for v3.2 also applies to `syntect`.

 Both Sublime Syntaxes and `syntect` use the Oniguruma regex engine, which follows [this specification](https://raw.githubusercontent.com/kkos/oniguruma/v6.9.1/doc/RE).